top of page

 • lack of formal business training (especially in financial management)

-• higher exposure to personal risk (health, security, family dependency)
+• high exposure to personal risk (health, security, family dependency)

 4) You’ve coined the term “aidtrepreneurship.”
 What is that?